kermit4/pejovu-rust/README.md

 - rename anti_ddos and their_key_matched to not_spoofed_ip
 - rename anti_ddos and their_key_matched to not_spoofed_ip
 - send peers when asking for them? why not, be nice, save a RTT?
-- something broke speed in the last few commits
-- mulitple parallel downloads of the non default 2nd layer block size, 256k, get a bit messy on the transfe, but thats not realyl a probem?
 - make demo needs ulimit, oops, change it to only open when started